ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 }
 ```

-The `HttpRequestBuilder.body` property, can be a subtype of `OutgoingContent` as well as a `String` instance:
+The `HttpRequestBuilder.body` property can be a subtype of `OutgoingContent` as well as a `String` instance:

 * `body = "HELLO WORLD!"`
 * `body = TextContent("HELLO WORLD!", ContentType.Text.Plain)`